4everlynn/kinnara/README.md

 console.log(response.data)
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Yes!
+Yes!
 We can directly reuse the routing structure to directly request the interface,
 and can support `custom instructions`, and provide a set of operation instructions by default.
-&nbsp;&nbsp;&nbsp;&nbsp;Believe me, using `Kinnara`, the API path is difficult to manage is a thing of the past.
+Believe me, using `Kinnara`, the API path is difficult to manage is a thing of the past.

 ### What is the instruction

-&nbsp;&nbsp;&nbsp;&nbsp;The URI that we declare in the path is often difficult to meet all situations,
+The URI that we declare in the path is often difficult to meet all situations,
 and we cannot avoid splicing.
-&nbsp;&nbsp;&nbsp;&nbsp;For this reason, Kinnara provides a command interface through which we can easily manipulate URL, headers and other attributes.
+For this reason, Kinnara provides a command interface through which we can easily manipulate URL, headers and other attributes.

 #### Basic environment